-Zollinger-Ellison syndrome is a rare condition that causes tumors called gastrinomas to grow in your pancreas or intestine.
+Zollinger-Ellison syndrome is a rare condition that causes tumors called gastrinomas to grow in your pancreas and small intestine.
 Gastrinomas release the hormone gastrin, which triggers your stomach to produce gastric acid.
-Too much stomach acid leads to ulcers and other complications.
-Some gastrinomas are also cancerous.
+Too much stomach acid can lead to ulcers and other complications.
+Some gastrinomas are cancerous.

 Advertisement